 Biological Impacts of EMFs

 Electromagnetic fields (EMFs) can have a variety of biological impacts.
 Impacts like these and others may help explain the connections between dirty electricity and a range of diseases and other ailments.
-EMFs (of various frequencies):
+EMFs (of various frequencies) have been show to:

 - Interfere with normal “electrical” communication between cells (This can disrupt cellular function in every part of the body and interfere with the body’s natural processes, such as sleep, hormone production, neurological function, immune response, and the ability to heal.)